Pondidum/DockerMonoDemo/readme.md

 # Docker Microservice Demo

-This is the repository to go with this blog post:
+This is the repository to go with this blog post: [Running pre-compiled microservices in Docker with Mono][andydote-docker].

 ## Usage